 POE is one of the widely discussed themes in the building maintenance and facilities management field.
-From the earlier publications by Preiser et al. (1978), the built environment scientists and other related disciplines have investigated this concept in numerous papers and projects, highlighting its benefits and likely development.
-However, to date, end-users satisfaction and requirements in occupied buildings are still neglected, arising from a lack of POE assessment.
-This setback may be linked to the unwillingness of construction stakeholders to advance the POE concept during the procurement stage, the absence of POE in HEIs and professional bodies curricula, financial burden responsibility, and professional liability (Hadjri & Crozier, 2009).
+From the earlier publications by Preiser et al. (1978), built environment scientists and other related disciplines have investigated this concept in numerous articles and projects, highlighting its benefits and likely development.
+However, to date, end-users' satisfaction and requirements in occupied buildings are still neglected, arising from a lack of POE assessment.
+This setback may be linked to the unwillingness of construction stakeholders to advance the POE concept during the procurement stage, the absence of POE in HEIs and professional bodies' curricula, financial burden responsibility and professional liability (Hadjri and Crozier, 2009).
 Despite the challenges, it is well documented that POE presents a holistic approach towards gathering and disseminating information pertinent to all stakeholders within a building life cycle.
 Therefore, the piece of information obtained could be beneficial to a particular stakeholder in various circumstances.

-A popular definition is given by Preiser et al. (1988) defined POE "as a more specific process of systematic data collection, analysis, and comparison with explicitly stated performance criteria about the occupied built environment."
-Ishak, Martosenjoyo, Beddu, and Latif (2020) averred that POE understanding lies in understanding space's performance according to its technical aspect (spatial elements and space conditioning elements) and the functional aspects of end-user comfort regarding circulation and space planning.
-The diverse definitions of POE have generated fragmented interpretation of POE in academic and professional communities resulting in poor POE implementation in building projects.
-Thus, this study addresses POE as a detailed independent assessment of an occupied building's architectural, technical, and sociopsychological concerns via the end-users lens.
+A popular definition given by Preiser, Rabinowitz and White (1988) defined POE as "a more specific process of systematic data collection, analysis and comparison with explicitly stated performance criteria about the occupied built environment".
+Ishak et al. (2020) averred that POE understanding lies in understanding space's performance according to its technical aspect (spatial elements and space conditioning elements) and the functional aspects of end-user comfort regarding circulation and space planning.
+The diverse definitions of POE have generated fragmented interpretations of POE in academic and professional communities resulting in poor POE implementation in building projects.
+Thus, this study addresses POE as a detailed independent assessment of an occupied building's architectural, technical and socio-psychological concerns via the end-users' lens.

 In achieving the POE concept, three major methodologies have been propagated in the literature.
-These methodologies include indicative, investigative, and diagnostic.
-Indicative involves the quick walkthrough evaluation involving the key personnel while adopting a structured interview, group meeting with end-users, and inspectors.
-The investigative POE requires an in-depth analysis of user's requirements using interviews and questionnaires on several similar buildings.
+These methodologies include indicative, investigative and diagnostic.
+Indicative involves the quick walkthrough evaluation involving the key personnel while adopting a structured interview and group meeting with end-users and inspectors.
+The investigative POE requires an in-depth analysis of users' requirements using interviews and questionnaires on several similar buildings.
 Also, diagnostic POE tends to be broader when compared with indicative and investigative POEs.
 It considers some facilities having a similar feature while adopting various relevant technologies and human behavioural research methods.
-Further merits of this type of POE are its ability to produce high validity and generalizability of data and the potential to be converted to public guidelines (Hadjri & Crozier, 2009).
-Although various authors have suggested other methodologies in approaching POE, their identified methods are still a reflection of Preiser (1995) and Preiser et al. (1998) methods (see Hadjri & Crozier, 2009).
+Further merits of this type of POE are its ability to produce high validity and generalizability of data and the potential to be converted to public guidelines (Hadjri and Crozier, 2009).
+Although various authors have suggested other methodologies for approaching POE, their identified methods are still a reflection of Preiser's (1995) and Preiser et al.'s (1998) methods (see Hadjri and Crozier, 2009).

-Evidence has shown that applying the POE methodologies in built environment facilities has given rise to improving the technical, functional, and behavioural performances of building facilities and end-users needs, respectively (Ishak et al., 2020).
+Evidence has shown that applying the POE methodologies in built environment facilities has given rise to improving the technical, functional and behavioural performances of building facilities and end-users needs, respectively (Ishak et al., 2020).
 In specific terms, POE provides:

-- useful information that will argue the desire for continuous improvement; - improvement of design and construction skills; - improvement of the commissioning phase - improvement of user requirements;

-- improvement of management techniques; and - knowledge base for design and construction guides and regulatory practices (Hadjri & Crozier, 2009).
+- 1. Useful information that will argue the desire for continuous improvement. - 2.
+Improvement of design and construction skills. - 3.
+Improvement of the commissioning phase. - 4.
+Improvement of user requirements. - 5.
+Improvement of management techniques. - 6.
+Knowledge base for design and construction guides and regulatory practices (Hadjri and Crozier, 2009).

-Therefore, POE will be beneficial to the users, owners of buildings, government, and built environment professionals working on a similar building.
+Therefore, POE will be beneficial to the users, owners of buildings, government and built environment professionals working on a similar building.